donut-party/datapotato/README2.md

 foreign keys are set correctly.
 You weren't meant to spend your one wild and precious life making sure you lined up your test ids right.

-Datapotato handles all that for you, and the result is something that's easier to write and easier to understand.
+datapotato handles all that for you, and the result is something that's easier to write and easier to understand.

 ## Example

-This example is meant to give you a feel for working with Datapotato.
-It shows the pieces you need to set up so that you can start using Datapotato to generate and insert fixtures.
+This example is meant to give you a feel for working with datapotato.
+It shows the pieces you need to set up so that you can start using datapotato to generate and insert fixtures.
 These pieces include:

 * Specs to generate data (malli is used here, but you can also use clojure.spec or plumatic schema or even your own bespoke data generators)
 * A `potato-db` configuration, which includes:
-  * A schema that tells Datapotato what types of entities there are, how they're related, and how to generate them
+  * A schema that tells datapotato what types of entities there are, how they're related, and how to generate them
   * Configuration for data generation
   * Configuration for insertion